OSGP/Documentation/README.md

 ### Description

-This repository contains documentation for the Open Smart Grid Platform project.
+This repository contains documentation for the Grid eXchange Fabric project.
 This repository is built as a GitBook, therefore all content has to be written using markdown syntax.
 See [GitBook on GitHub](https://github.com/GitbookIO/gitbook) for more information.

 ### Publications of this Gitbook